Yoshiaki Oshima: International asteroid monitoring project

 Japan Spaceguard Association (JSGA) is keen to have astronomical education for young people and held Spaceguard Private Investigator of the Stars— the fugitives are asteroids! program in 2001.
 Yoshiaki Oshima participated as one of the committee member.
 JSGA submitted a paper on that project in a proceedings, with Oshima as a contributor.

-(Note: The Spaceguard Private Investigator of the Stars, an asteroid monitoring program for the youth, was made possible by the special cooperation by the Japan Space Forum, as well as sponsorship from Institute of Space and Astronautical Science, National Astronomical Observatory of Japan, National Space Development Agency of Japan along with John Moore University and Armar Observatory in the UK.)
+(Note: The Spaceguard Private Investigator of the Stars, an asteroid monitoring program for the youth, was made possible by the special cooperation by the Japan Space Forum, as well as sponsorship from Institute of Space and Astronautical Science, National Astronomical Observatory of Japan, National Space Development Agency of Japan along with John Moores University and Armar Observatory in the UK.)

 JSGA held an astronomical education program as part of their International Asteroid Monitoring Project, that collaborated with the British Council and its International Schools' Observatory (ISO) program which had involved 12 teams of junior high to senior high school classes from Asian and European countries.
-(Note: UK has "National Schools' Observatory", an astronomical education for young people, which is held with John Moore University in Liverpool.
+(Note: UK has "National Schools' Observatory", an astronomical education for young people, which is held with John Moores University in Liverpool.
 The University operates a robotic telescope in the Canary Islands, and schools are allowed that they carry out scientific research using the remote telescope.)

 The Private Investigator of Stars was co-sponsored by the British Council which advised the International Asteroid Monitoring Project by coordinating observatory in the Canary islands and participating laboratories for ISO.
 Yomiuri Shimbun newspaper held an asteroid hunting contest for the JSGA and run articles on their pages.
 438 school classes and other teams signed up with 1,317 indibivisuals, and 133 teams reported the results of their observation.

 JSGA based its project headquarters in its observatory called Bisei Spaceguard Center, owned by the Japan Space Forum.
-An optical telescope on the Canary island has been operated by the staff of Astrophysics Research Institute at John Moore University in Liverpool, and images were transmitted to each classroom via internet connection.
+An optical telescope on the Canary island has been operated by the staff of Astrophysics Research Institute at John Moores University in Liverpool, and images were transmitted to each classroom via internet connection.
 (Note: The participating teams were supplied with a computer program "Aarteroid Catcher B-612" that JSGA developed to compare images of asteroids in the night sky.
 Each team will receive images from the Canary Island telescope and compare them with JSGAs' images, and the mission was monitoring asteroid collision and perhaps unknown asteroids.
 The contest was due 4 March 2001, and Japan Spaceguard Association (JSGA) examined 133 reports for 10 days.
 On 14 March, the jury meeting was held, and winners were announced on Yomiuri Shimbun on 20 March.
 Award overview, assessment comments as well as presentation report, interviews to recipients, along with JSGA's prospects for future astronomic education and asteroid hunting projects.)